 • Other illnesses: Conditions like Zollinger–Ellison syndrome, though rare, cause excess acid production, creating an environment where ulcers are more likely to form.

-Peptic Ulcer Symptoms and Clinical Presentation risk-factors
+Stomach Ulcer Symptoms and Clinical Presentation

 Typical Symptoms